 “FSG has no involvement whatsoever with the provision of — or even offering to provide — defense services in Libya,” he said.

-Posted by Gordon Duff, Senior Editor on March 24, 2016, With 3647 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on March 24, 2016, With 3682 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.